Wuhubing/InterRL/README.md

 - Dice Similarity Coefficient (DSC)
 - Intersection over Union (IoU)
 - Sample-level performance analysis
-- Generalization capability across datasets

 Key visualizations include:

 - Performance distribution across samples
-- Generalization gap analysis
+- Training optimization curves
 - Sample-wise error analysis
-- Step-by-step segmentation progression

 ![Error Analysis](academic_figures/error_analysis.png)

 ## Conclusion

-This study demonstrates that both U-Net and reinforcement learning offer viable approaches for medical image segmentation, with different strengths depending on the context.
-The most striking finding is the different generalization patterns exhibited by the two models, suggesting they capture different aspects of the underlying data distribution.
+This study demonstrates that for the CVC-ClinicDB dataset and the implemented architectures, the **InteractiveRL agent outperforms the standard U-Net model** on both test (Dice: 0.8994 vs 0.8444) and validation sets.
+The iterative refinement process learned by the RL agent appears beneficial for achieving higher accuracy in this polyp segmentation task, while also offering better interpretability compared to the single-pass U-Net.

-The most promising extension would be a hybrid system that initializes segmentation using U-Net predictions and then refines them using InteractiveRL, potentially combining the efficiency of U-Net with the adaptability and interpretability of reinforcement learning.
+The most promising extension would be a hybrid system that initializes segmentation using U-Net predictions and then refines them using InteractiveRL, potentially combining the efficiency of U-Net with the final accuracy and adaptability of reinforcement learning.

 ## Acknowledgments

 - BMI/CS 567: Medical Image Analysis course at the University of Wisconsin-Madison
 - CVC-ClinicDB dataset providers
 - PyTorch and related libraries

+## Disclosure

+Generative AI (Google Gemini, Anthropic Claude) was used to assist with code generation, debugging, and report writing.